bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/it-expressions.md

 This expression illustrates two nested whose-it clauses.
 The inner one finds leading substrings that contain an 'n'.
 The outer one returns the characters following those substrings.

-Since `it` represents a value, you can operate on it like any other variable:
+Because `it` represents a value, you can operate on it like any other variable:

 {% qna %}
 Q: (it * it) of (1;2;3;4)